mindreframer/vagrant-puppet-librarian/README.md

 # Vagrant-puppet-librarian
-- this repository combines in a simple and effective way [Librarian-Puppet] + [Puppet] for [Vagrant]
+- this repository combines in a simple and effective way [Librarian-Puppet] + [Puppet] for [vag]

 ## Problem
 I assume you know, what pain points [Librarian-puppet] solves, [Librarian-puppet] can help by managing the [Puppet] modules used by your [Vagrant] box.
-But you can not use puppet provisioner like intended, because the modules are not installed by on your first run.
+But you can not use puppet provisioner like intended, because modules are not all installed your first run (it's [Librarian-Puppet]'s responsibility).

 ## Solution